taw/etwng/gfconv/README.txt

 = Installation =
-You need Ruby.
+You need to install Ruby.

-Any version should do, 1.8.7 or 1.9, CRuby or JRuby, but it's only really tested under CRuby 1.8.7.

 OSX and Linux should have adequate version of Ruby out of the box.
-For Windows you'll need to install one yourself.
+For Windows you'll need to install one yourself, JRuby is easiest to install [ http://jruby.org/download ].

 = Usage =
 To unpack:
 * put all groupformations*.bin files you want to convert in this directory
 * run gfunpack from command line